| Title: | DNA Copy Number Analysis for Genome-Wide Tapestri Panels |

 This is most useful for assigning barcode labels based on barcoded reads (see countBarcodedReads).

-If only one feature column is used, labels are assigned to cells with counts > min.count.threshold
+If only one feature column is used, labels are assigned to cells with counts > min.count.threshold, and neg.label otherwise.

 TapestriExperiment |